pyjanitor-devs/pyjanitor/README.rst

 - Encoding columns as categorical
 - Splitting your data into features and targets (for machine learning)
 - Easily renaming individual columns
+- Coalesce multiple columns into a single column
+- Convert excel date (serial format) into a Python datetime format.

 apis
 ----